MicrosoftDocs/learn/learn-pr/iot/introduction-lambda-architecture-iot-solutions/includes/4-learn-about-cosmos-db-structure-consistency.md

 Cosmos, another word for "universe", implies that Cosmos DB is the solution for world-wide applications.
-Another feature of the Cosmos DB resource is that it's well structured, not the collection of stuff that can be stored in a blob.
+Another feature of the Cosmos DB resource is that it's well structured.
+Not the collection of stuff that can be stored in a blob.
 The obvious example is a database, where each entry in the database has a consistent set of fields.

 Access to the data in a Cosmos DB resource is made through queries built from API calls.
 Cosmos DB supports a range of APIs, including, SQL API, Mongo API, Gremlin (graph) API, Azure Table API, and the Cassandra API.
 At the lowest level, a Cosmos DB consists of Json objects.